 Depending on the length of your domain name term, you’ll have to renew your domain name in a year, two years, or longer.

-But it’s crucial you remember to do so – otherwise, your domain name will go offline.
-And if you don’t catch on within a few weeks, your domain name will go back up for sale and somebody else can buy it – not good for you!
+It’s crucial that you remember to do so – otherwise, your domain name will go offline.
+And if you won’t catch on within a few weeks, your domain name will go back up for sale and somebody else can buy it – not good for you.

-So, make a note to renew your domain before it ends.
-Perhaps a Google calendar reminder or a reminder from your smartphone.
+Make a note to renew your domain before it ends.
+Perhaps a Google Calendar reminder or a reminder from your smartphone.
 Whatever the case, make sure you don’t forget.

-For some domain name registrars (like the one’s we mentioned above), you can set it to automatically renew your domain at the end of its term.
+For some domain name registrars (like the ones we mentioned above), you can set it to renew your domain at the end of its term automatically.
 This is the safest option – just make sure that you keep your payment information up to date (this can be easy to forget).

 With this simple guide, you can register your domain name quickly and easily.
-And before you know it, you’ll have your own little piece of the web!
+Before you know it, you’ll have your own little piece of the web.